The 2023 edition of "Keep your heart in shape" kicks off in Ferrara on Saturday 9 September — Health - Breaking Latest News

 The event returns in 2023 for the third consecutive year with 11 appointments on weekends going from 9 September to 21 October.
 After the success of the last editions, in fact, it was decided to make it an annual appointment, in line with the information and awareness objectives set by the world heart day (World Heart Day)celebrated on September 29 of each year.

 It begins on Saturday 9 September a Ferrarawhile the following day the health professionals will be available to the citizens of Cesena.
-Sunday 17 September the initiative will stop at Forlì, before the double appointment on 23rd and 24th September respectively at Modena e Reggio Emilia.
+Sunday 17 September the initiative will stop at Forlì, before the appointment of 23 September a Modena.

 Saturday 30 September it’s up to Bolognaon October 1st a Piacenza.
 The mobile clinic and gazebos will move on October 7th to Parma and 8 a Imola.
-On October 15 appointment at Rimini.
+On October 14 appointment at Reggio Emilia, the following day at Rimini.
 The initiative ends with a stop at Ravenna on October 21st.

 To learn more (118.84 KB)